FreshEire/Expire-Rubrik-API-Service-Account-Sessions/README.md

 ## Purpose of the script

-When working with service account within Rubrik there are a max sexxion count of 10 allowed.
+When working with Service Accounts within Rubrik there are a max session count of 10 allowed.
 If sessions are not closed when using service accounts then the following error will likely be encountered.

 *{"errorType":"user_error","message":"Max of 10 API Tokens reached.","cause":null}*